JUSTADDMETA/Qwen-Image-Layered/README.md

 For example, we can recolor the first layer and keep all other content untouched:
 ![Example Image](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/layered/幻灯片2.JPG)

-We can also replace the second layer from a girl to a boy:
+We can also replace the second layer from a girl to a boy (The target layer is edited using Qwen-Image-Edit):
 ![Example Image](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/layered/幻灯片3.JPG)

-Here, we revise the text to "Qwen-Image":
+Here, we revise the text to "Qwen-Image" (The target layer is edited using Qwen-Image-Edit):
 ![Example Image](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/layered/幻灯片4.JPG)

 Furthermore, the layered structure naturally supports elemetary operations.
 For example, we can delete unwanted objects cleanly: